Entanglement Coordination Rates in Multi-User Networks: Introduction

 where $E_{i,j}$ is the entanglement rate between Node $i$ and Node $j$.

 Next, we consider a broadcast network with one sender, Alice, and two receivers, Bob and Charlie, where the receivers are provided with classical sequences of information $X^n$ and $Y^n$.
 See Figure~\ref{Group_Broadcast_network}.
+Among others, this is motivated by applications that are based on entanglement distribution \cite{bauml2017fundamental}.
 We show that coordination can be achieved if and only if the quantum communication rates $Q_{1,2}$ and $Q_{1,3}$ satisfy

 In the third setting, we consider a multiple-access network, with two transmitters, Alice and Bob, and one receiver, Charlie, as illustrated in Figure~\ref{Group_Multiple_access_network}.
+This network is relevant for multiple access QKD \cite{6253218,zhang2020design} and IoT \cite{9232550}.

-\FloatBarrier We observe that since there is no cooperation between the transmitters, a joint state $\omega_{ABC}$ can only be simulated if it is isometrically equivalent to a state of the form $\omega_{AC_1}\otimes \omega_{BC_2}$.
+We observe that since there is no cooperation between the transmitters, a joint state $\omega_{ABC}$ can only be simulated if it is isometrically equivalent to a state of the form $\phi_{AC_1}\otimes \chi_{BC_2}$.
 Then, we show that coordination can be achieved if and only if

-Furthermore, we discuss the implications of our results obtained nonlocal quantum games.
-In particular, the rate coordination in the broadcast network in Figure~\ref{Group_Broadcast_network} can be viewed as a sequential game, where Alice is a coordinator that provides the players, Bob and Charlie, with quantum resources.
+Furthermore, we discuss the implications of our results on nonlocal quantum games.
+In particular, coordination in the broadcast network in Figure~\ref{Group_Broadcast_network} can be viewed as a sequential game, where Alice is a coordinator that provides the players, Bob and Charlie, with quantum resources.
 In the course of the game, the referee sends questions, $X^n$ and $Y^n$, to Bob and Charlie respectively, and they send their response through $B^n$ and $C^n$.
 In order to win the game with a certain probability, the communication rates must satisfy the constraints \eqref{Equation:Broadcast_Q12}-\eqref{Equation:Broadcast_Q13} with respect to an appropriate correlation.

 In the analysis, we use different techniques for each setting.
 For the cascade network, we use the state redistribution theorem \cite{Yard_Devetak_2009}.
-In the broadcast network, we assume that Alice does not have prior correlation with Bob and Charelie's resources $X^n$ and $Y^n$.
+In the broadcast network, we assume that Alice does not have prior correlation with Bob and Charlie's resources $X^n$ and $Y^n$.
 Therefore, the standard techniques of state redistribution \cite{Yard_Devetak_2009} or quantum source coding with side information \cite{9039682} are not suitable for our purposes.
 Instead, we use a quantum version of binning.
 In the analysis of the multiple-access network, we use the Schumacher compression protocol and the isometric relation that is dictated by the network topology.

 The paper is organized as follows.
 In Section~\ref{Section:Definitions_and_results}, we define three coordination models and present our main results for each network.
 In Section~\ref{Section:Nonlocal_games}, we discuss the implications of our results on nonlocal games, and in Sections \ref{Cascade_network_analysis}, \ref{Broadcast_network_analysis}, and \ref{Multiple_access_network_analysis}, we provide the analysis for the cascade, broadcast, and multiple-access networks, respectively.